 Our research in English literature is wide-ranging.
 We have particular concentrations of research activity in Medieval English language and literature; Renaissance literature, including Shakespeare and his contemporaries in text and performance; the literature of the "long eighteenth century" (c.
 1685 – 1815); the theory and practice of text editing; the history and sociology of book production from the Middle Ages to the present; and the origin, development and influence of literary and artistic Modernism.

 See English Literature Research for more information.

-You might like to browse the staff pages on our website for more information about individual specialisms and publications.
+You might like to browse the staff pages for English Language and English Literature on our website for more information about individual specialisms and publications.